 Alvida addressed Luffy directly.
 "And who do you think you are, planting thoughts of treason into my gullible cabin boy?
 Do you know who I am, brat?"

-Luffy looked at her with a bored expression on his face.
+Luffy looked at her, bored.
 "The biggest whale in East Blue?"

 Before she could compose herself enough to act, Luffy turned to Coby with the same bored expression.
 "What do you think, Coby?
 I guess there might be bigger whales out there…" he said.